Walter Ralston Martin: Christian Research Institute

 In 1960 Martin established the Christian Research Institute in New Jersey, and then in 1974 relocated it to Southern California.
 In its earliest years Martin's colleagues who were associated with Christian Research Institute included Walter Bjorck, James Bjornstad, Floyd Hamilton, and Shildes Johnson, many of whom went on to publish countercult books.

 Through this parachurch organization Martin built up a reference library of primary source material, and sought to train Christians in the art of apologetics and evangelism.
 He developed a bureau of speakers, and from the early 1960s conceived of the need for a computerized data base of apologetic information.
 Martin's prescient advocacy of using computer technology for apologetic purposes led to a major conference, the All-Europe Conference on Computer Technique for Theological Research held in Austria in September 1968.
 This became the subject of the book Computers, Cultural Change and the Christ, which was written by Martin's friend and colleague John Warwick Montgomery.

 In 1978 he established a ministry periodical known as Forward, which was redesigned in 1987 as Christian Research Journal.
-Martin mentored several figures who have become prominent apologists in the Christian countercult movement including Craig Hawkins, Bob and Gretchen Passantino, Elliot Miller, John Weldon, Kenneth Samples, Ron Rhodes, Rich Poll, Ron Carlson, Paul Carden, and Robert M Bowman Jr. Many of the people who have established ministries in the Christian countercult movement regard Martin as its father.
+Martin mentored several figures who have become prominent apologists in the Christian countercult movement including Craig Hawkins, Bob and Gretchen Passantino, Elliot Miller, John Weldon, Kenneth Samples, Ron Rhodes, Rich Poll, Dan Schlesinger, Ron Carlson, Paul Carden, and Robert M Bowman Jr. Many of the people who have established ministries in the Christian countercult movement regard Martin as its father.
 One indicator of the high esteem in which he was held is that at least twelve books have been dedicated to him.
 Scores of ministries on cults and apologetics have also begun as a result of Martin and his ministry.